Strand PHIL.III Philanthropy and the Individual

 - respond appropriately when receiving a compliment.

-- Discuss how important it is to be a part of the "classroom community."
+Being part of a community means that the members support and care for one another.
+Everyone sees themselves as an important part of the whole group.
+We each have a responsibility to make that true.
 We need to care about and take care of each other.
 Giving compliments is an example of caring and taking care.

 - I like you because…

-- Have students take turns paying compliments to each other in front of the class and thanking each other for the compliments.
+Pracice together: Have participants take turns paying compliments to each other in front of the group and saying thank you for the compliment.
+Make sure everyone gives and gets compliments over a given time.

-- Ask students how it felt to receive a compliment.
-Ask students how giving a compliment to someone made them feel.
+Ask participants to describe how it felt to receive a compliment.
+Ask them how giving a compliment to someone made them feel.
+Ask participants to explain how the giving and receiving of compliments improves the climate of the group or community.